romrell4/FertilityTracker/README.md

 Needs to apply to the count-of-three rule (showing up in the chart)

 ### Select Date from Calendar
-Tap on the current day to get a calendar widget to switch days Select Today
+[x] Tap on the current day to get a calendar widget to switch days [x] Select Today

-### Total day in cycle (only after cycle is complete)
+### Total days in cycle (only after cycle is complete)
-Display next to
+Display next to the dates?

 ### Sex in Chart (with icons)